hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment11-Hedgren.md

 - This supporting plane corresponds to a shared edge on LE(P*), as p* and q* lie on this edge.
 ### e
 **Points p1 , p2 , . . . , pk are the vertices of a facet f of UH(P) if and only if p1 ∗ , p2 ∗ , . . . , pk ∗ support facets of LE(P∗ ) that share a common vertex.**
-- If p1,p2,...,pk are the vertices of a facet ff of UH(P), then there exists a supporting plane that contains all of these points.
+- If p1,p2,...,pk are the vertices of a facet f of UH(P), then there exists a supporting plane that contains all of these points.
 - This supporting plane corresponds to supporting facets on LE(P*), as p1*,p2*,...,pk*​ lie on facets that share a common vertex.

 ## 13.1